Tao Paradowski: Pau FC

 In August 2024, Paradowski signed with Pau, marking a move to Ligue 2.
 He was keen to continue working with Anthony Babikian, who was the goalkeeper coach at Nîmes and joined Pau at the beginning of the 2024–25 Ligue 2 season.
 Paradowski's transfer follows a promising season with Nîmes, where he established himself as a reliable goalkeeper.

+Ibiza

+On 2 February 2026, Paradowski moved to Ibiza in the Spanish third-tier Primera Federación.

 International career

 In March 2024, Bernard Diomède included Paradowski in the France U19 squad for friendlies against Uzbekistan.
 Despite being part of the squad, he did not play in either of the matches.
 In September 2025, he was selected in the France U20 squad for the 2025 FIFA U-20 World Cup in Chile.

 Personal life

 Outside of football, Paradowski is a devout Catholic, his faith plays a significant role in his life, providing him with grounding and focus.
 He is of Polish descent.